Grglls/hangman/README.md

 ## Technologies Used:
 * HTML: A single index page that sets up the wireframe of the game.
-* CSS: The Tailwind CSS framework.
+* CSS: To provide the styling using the Tailwind CSS framework.
-* JavaScript: Vanilla JS to handle the game's logic and manipulate the DOM.
+* JavaScript: To handle the game's logic and manipulate the DOM.

 ## How to Play:
 * Guess the randomly selected word letter by letter.